Children's programming on NBC: Qubo on NBC/Telemundo (2006–2012)

 In May 2006, NBCUniversal and Ion Media Networks announced plans to form Qubo, a joint venture in conjunction with Scholastic Corporation, Classic Media and Canada-based Corus Entertainment's animation subsidiary Nelvana.
 The multi-platform programming endeavor, aimed at children between 4 and 8 years of age, would comprise children's program blocks airing on NBC, Spanish-language sister network Telemundo and Ion Media's i: Independent Television (now Ion Television), as well as a 24-hour digital multicast channel on i's owned-and-operated stations (alternatively known as Qubo Channel), video on demand services and a branded website.
 The reasoning why the name "qubo" was chosen for the endeavor, or why its logo is a cube, has never been publicly stated by any of the partners, although general manager Rick Rodriguez stated in an interview with Multichannel News that the name was intended to be something that sounded fun, and be a brand that could easily be used uniformly in English and Spanish.

-The new "Qubo on NBC" block premiered on September 9, 2006, featuring six programs in its initial season: VeggieTales, 3-2-1 Penguins!, Dragon, Babar, Jane and the Dragon, and Jacob Two-Two.
-Initially, VeggieTales episodes aired on the block excised religious content originally incorporated before and after the main feature in the home video releases.
+The new Qubo on NBC block premiered on September 9, 2006, featuring seven programs in its initial season: VeggieTales, 3-2-1 Penguins!, Larryboy: The Cartoon Adventures, Dragon, Babar, Jane and the Dragon, and Jacob Two-Two, the last of which was carried over from Telemundo's previous children's block, Telemundo Kids.
+Initially, VeggieTales episodes aired on the block excised religious content originally incorporated before and after the main feature in the home media releases.
 This drew criticism for the block and NBC in particular from the conservative watchdog group Parents Television Council, as well as VeggieTales co-creator Phil Vischer, who claimed that he was unaware of the intent to edit out the religious material when Qubo acquired the programming distribution rights.
+Additionally, 3-2-1 Penguins! (the original direct-to-video series) and Larryboy: The Cartoon Adventures were initially presented together under the title 3-2-1 Penguins! and Larryboy Stories, with episodes alternating between the two shows until September 29, 2007, when Larryboy was dropped from the lineup and the original direct-to-video episodes of 3-2-1 Penguins! were replaced by a brand new, televised second season of the series the following week.